dx9824/XuDong.github.io/_pages/about.md

 Miaohong Huang, **Xu Dong** , He Gong(2025) [[HTML]](https://academic.oup.com/ijpor/article/37/3/edaf028/8170128) (JCR:Q2; IF:1.3)

 [**SSCI**] Huang, M., Dong, X., Gong, H. (2025).
 Silence Across the Ocean?
-A Comparative Look at the Effects of the “Spiral of Silence” in China and the U.S. Regarding Fukushima Wastewater Release Discourse. *International Journal of Public Opinion Research*.
+A Comparative Look at the Effects of the “Spiral of Silence” in China and the U.S. Regarding Fukushima Wastewater Release Discourse. *International Journal of Public Opinion Research*, 37(3).

 </div>
 </div>